Mirajane16/Login-and-Registration/README.md

 # Login-and-Registration
-An example of a simple login and registration form
+An example of a simple login and registration form for activity